 - 1.1 The purpose of this Charter is to set out the nature, role, responsibility, status and authority of Internal Audit within Epping Forest District Council (EFDC), and to outline the scope of internal audit work.
-The Charter will also be used to monitor the performance of the Internal Audit function. - 1.2 The United Kingdom Internal Auditing Standards (UKPSIAS) define Internal Auditing as: - 'An independent objective assurance and consulting activity designed to add value and improve an organisation's operations.
-It helps an organisation accomplish its objectives by bringing a systematic, disciplined approach to evaluate and improve the effectiveness of risk management, control and governance processes'. - 1.3 Internal Audit work is conducted in accordance with the UKPSIAS and any specific codes and professional guidance including CIPFA's application note in relation to compliance with the UKPSIAS and the Institute of Internal Auditors' Practice Advisories, Practice Guides and Position Papers.
+The Charter will also be used to monitor the performance of the Internal Audit function. - 1.2 The United Kingdom Internal Auditing Standards (UKPSIAS) define Internal Auditing as:

+'An independent objective assurance and consulting activity designed to add value and improve an organisation's operations.
+It helps an organisation accomplish its objectives by bringing a systematic, disciplined approach to evaluate and improve the effectiveness of risk management, control and governance processes'.

+1.3 Internal Audit work is conducted in accordance with the UKPSIAS which also encompasses the mandatory elements of the Institute of Internal Auditors International Professional Practice Framework.